viniciusvasti/my-personal-website/posts/e-commerce-backend-from-monolith-to-microservices-with-quarkus-part-1.md

 Responsible for shipping the packages with the products ordered.
 # Architecture
 ## C4-1 - System Context
+Here is described the macro view of the E-commerce system:
+1. A customer who can navigate the website, search products, add them to the cart, and purchase an order;
+2. A store employee who can register/change products, set prices, adjust inventory stock, etc;
+3. The e-commerce system itself, maintained by the company's engineering team (me);
+4. And a third-party system which provides the delivering service for us.

 ![](../images/posts/e-commerce-backend-from-monolith-to-microservices-with-quarkus/c4-1.png)

 ## C4-2 - Containers
+Zooming in, we can see that the E-commerce system is a compound of 2 applications and a database.
+1. A web SPA built upon React.js;
+2. The backend monolith built with Java and Quarkus;
+3. The MySQL database which stores products, payments, shipments, and orders data.

 ![](../images/posts/e-commerce-backend-from-monolith-to-microservices-with-quarkus/c4-2.png)

 ## C4-3 - Components
+Zooming in a bit more, here is what is more of our interest as developers.
+An inside view of the Monolith backend app.
+The initial architecture is pretty simple: A RestController handles the HTTP requests and calls either a Service or a Use Case class.
+Maybe I should decide to name them either Service or Use Case, but I decided to mix it up depending on the intention of that.
+I'm calling Service components that just run CRUD operations to manage the data.
+Whereas Use Cases are classes that implement rich, real-life-based processes like ordering products for example.
+And finally, the data layer is represented by the repositories which communicate with the database.
+This architecture may (will) evolve and get more layers, components, and adapters for other external resources besides the database.

 ![](../images/posts/e-commerce-backend-from-monolith-to-microservices-with-quarkus/c4-3.png)